kirkeruusalu/ot-practice/README.md

 # This is my repository

 ## Project
 This is a project for calculating derivatives.
+The user can log into their account and find a number of derivatives of their choosing.

 ### Documentation
 The requirements definition can be found [here](https://github.com/kirkeruusalu/ot-practice/blob/master/documentation/requirements_specification.md)